eduherminio/eduherminio.github.io/_posts/2020-11-26-getting-ready-for-aoc-2020.md

 ## Come join us 😏

-There are tons of tools like mine out there written in/for multiple languages, and honestly most people don't bother or care about doing anything like that, because the only thing that [adventofcode.com](adventofcode.com) needs is final solution to the problem!
+There are tons of tools like mine out there written in/for multiple languages, and honestly most people don't bother or care about doing anything like that, because the only thing that [Advent of Code](https://adventofcode.com) needs is final solution to the problem!

 For the last two years [this repo](https://github.com/Bogdanp/awesome-advent-of-code) has been aggregating other repositories with solutions and utilities in different languages: Python, JS, TS, Ruby, Java, C++, Ada, Clojure, Prolog and a long etc. You can go there and just have a look, or open a PR to share your own ones!